ohadschn/www.seleniumhq.org/src/main/rst/04_webdriver_advanced.rst

 Expected Conditions
 +++++++++++++++++++
-There are some common conditions that are frequently come across when automating web browsers.
-Listed below are Implementations of each.
-Java happens to have convienence methods so you don't have to code an ExpectedCondition class yourself or create your own utility package for them.
+There are some common conditions that are frequently encountered when automating web browsers.
+Listed below are a few examples for the usage of each such condition.
+Java.
+C#, and Python happen to have convienence methods so you don't have to code an ExpectedCondition class yourself or create your own utility package for them.

 * Element is Clickable - it is Displayed and Enabled.